freebsd/freebsd-src/docs/BitCodeFormat.rst

 * *unnamed_addr*: If present and non-zero, indicates that the function has ``unnamed_addr``

-* *prefix*: If non-zero, the value index of the prefix data for this function, plus 1.
+* *prologuedata*: If non-zero, the value index of the prologue data for this function, plus 1.

-* *dllstorageclass*: An encoding of the `dllstorageclass`_ of this function
+* *dllstorageclass*: An encoding of the :ref:`dllstorageclass<bcdllstorageclass>` of this function

+* *comdat*: An encoding of the COMDAT of this function

+* *prefixdata*: If non-zero, the value index of the prefix data for this function, plus 1.

 MODULE_CODE_ALIAS Record
 ^^^^^^^^^^^^^^^^^^^^^^^^